telehash/telehash.github.io/v3/channels/chat.md

 }
 ```

-The field sare defined as:
+The fields are defined as:

 * **type** - always `chat`
-* **to** - (only sent in the request) the id of the room @ the originator's hashname
+* **to** - (only sent in the request) the id of the chat
 * **from** - (optional) the join id of the sender when they want to join, otherwise is a read-only connection
 * **last** - (optional) the last chat message id from the sender, this can be used by the recipient to fetch any missed/historical ones from the sender
-* **roster** - (optional, only sent when the sender has a roster) the hash of the sender's current roster for this chat, if it doesn't match the stored one then fetch it from the originator or sender and look for new participants
+* **roster** - (optional, only sent when the sender has a roster) the hash of the sender's current roster for this chat, if it doesn't match the stored one then fetch it from the leader or sender and look for new participants

-A chat channel can be opened by any hashname to another hashname that is either the originator or an existing participant, but it can only be initially started by the originator to invite a new hashname as a participant to an existing chat (participants can't invite each other directly).
+A chat channel can be opened by any hashname to another hashname that is either the leader or an existing participant, but it can only be initially started by the leader to invite a new hashname as a participant to an existing chat (participants can't invite each other directly).

 ### Permissions / Roster

-The originator may set a star entry in the roster of `"*":"invite"` to indicate that anyone can join and retrieve data for this chat.
+The leader may set a star entry in the roster of `"*":"invite"` to indicate that anyone can join and retrieve data for this chat.

 The star entry of `"*":"block"` indicates that only hashnames listed in the roster may join and retrieve data.

 No star entry indicates that it is a read-only `visible` chat, anyone can retrieve data but only the hashnames listed in the roster can join.
-If the originator makes changes to the roster on a visible chat it must re-connect to notify anyone connected of the changes.
+If the leader makes changes to the roster on a visible chat it must re-connect to notify anyone connected of the changes.

 Any hashname in the roster can either have the values of "invite", "block", or their actual/known join message id, indicating that they are blocked, allowed to join, or already joined.

-When new participants are added to the chat the nature of them connecting to everyone will update their rosters, but when the originator changes an existing entry it must re-establish chat channels with the participants to notify them of the roster change.
+When new participants are added to the chat the nature of them connecting to everyone will update their rosters, but when the leader changes an existing entry it must re-establish chat channels with the participants to notify them of the roster change.
 Participants only need to use their cached roster to determine the permission for any other incoming connection, and if they don't have a roster yet (new chat invite) they should respond as read-only (no `from`) until they decide to join/accept and then re-connect.

 ### Interface